AregbesolaOJ/my-snapcart-challenge/README.md

 A cleaner solution for this in the future is to move this into a separate file housing the component.
 Which can then be referenced from anywhere.

 ### Custom Icons
+Compared icons in the design to ones in the implementation and it seems the actual icons in the design were replaced by the closest vector icons, especially in the bottom tab.

 Oftentimes, it is not uncommon for some or most of the icons in the UI design for a project to be custom icons and not among those that come bundled with react-native-vector-icons.
 This is usually among the first set of things I like to sort in each project before it gets bigger.
 I take my time in going through the designs, exporting all custom icons in .svg format.
 Using Icomoon, an app for making custom icon fonts or SVG sprites, I would then generate a font from these custom icons and save the generated lightweight JSON file in the project directory.
 With this, we can do away with the actual svgs and use our icons anywhere in the application same way we would use a vector icon.